 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Any allowance would only be able to be used for tuition fees for courses, such as training programs, diplomas, and university studies, which relate to local government.
 Where it is made available, this allowance will help councillors further develop skills to assist with making informed decisions on important questions before council, and also provide professional development opportunities for councillors.
 5.6 Standardised Election Caretaker period There is currently no requirement for a formal caretaker period, with individual councils operating under their own policies and procedures.
 This is commonly a point of public confusion.
 A statewide caretaker period for local governments is proposed.
 All local governments across the State would have the same clearly defined election period, during which: Councils do not make major decisions with criteria to be developed defining 'major' Incumbent councillors who nominate for re-election are not to represent the local government, act on behalf of the council, or use local government resources to support campaigning activities.
 There are consistent election conduct rules for all candidates.
-Supported.
+City of Belmont Response: Supported.
 Councillors should be able to continue the duties as a Councillor during the caretaker period. i.e attendance at Council Meetings, voting on items etc. Definition would be required on 'not represent the local government' as included in the proposed reforms.
+Code of Conduct provides consistent rules for all candidates.
 5.7 Remove WALGA from the Act The Western Australian Local Government Association (WALGA) is constituted under the Local Government Act 1995.
 The Local Government Panel Report and the Select Committee Report included this recommendation.
-The Local Government Panel Report recommended that WALGA not be constituted under the Local Government Act 1995.
-Separating WALGA out of the Act will provide clarity that WALGA is not a State Government entity.
+WALGA not be constituted under the Local Government Act 1995.
 City of Belmont Response: Consideration should be given to implications for current procurement provisions.